 Can egg donation help me?

-Using an egg donor is a suitable option if you:
+Using an donated eggs may be a suitable option if:

-- carry a risk of passing on genetic disease
+- you are at a high risk of passing on genetic disease

-- have ovaries affected by chemotherapy or serious illness
+- your ovaries have been affected by chemotherapy or serious illness

-The success rate using donor egg treatment is directly related to the age of the donor, and the number and quality of the donated eggs.
+The success rate of IVF/ICSI using donor egg treatment is directly related to the age of the donor, and the number and quality of the donated eggs.

 How do I find an egg donor?

 In most cases, women have eggs donated to them by someone they know – a family member or friend who is willing to donate in order to help them have a baby.
 If you don’t have a known donor you can add your name to Queensland Fertility Group’s anonymous altruistic egg donor waiting list, however, there is a long waiting time to receive anonymously donated eggs.

 What’s involved in using an egg donor?